mendax1234/Mach-V/docs/uarch/mul-div/native-design.md

     This is totally valid.
 However, the smart synthesizer will generate the same hardware for both implementations.

 !!! warning
     The 8 bits design will still use more hardware than I thought, which will give around 13ns propagation delay.
-This will limit the Hydra-V clock frequency to 50MHz max if the clock wizard is not used!
+This will limit the Mach-V clock frequency to 50MHz max if the clock wizard is not used!

 ## Divide Unit